Young man in green hoodie standing next to a large black-and-white weightlifting photograph.

 Welcome!

-My name is Michael, and I am in Grade 8 at Park Lawn Junior Middle School in Toronto, Canada.
-I really like aviation, flight simulation, biking, travelling, gym, math, chess, and drawing.
+My name is Michael, and I recently graduated from Grade 8 at Park Lawn Junior Middle School in Toronto, Canada.
+I am very interested in aviation and flight simulation, and I also enjoy biking, travelling, going to the gym, math, chess, and drawing.

 My Goals